-This tutorial introduces you to the simplicity of lists and the power of lookups, URL properties
+This tutorial introduces you to the simplicity of lists, plus the power of lookups, URL properties

 for generating insights into your results.

 Lookups and URL properties help you to navigate your data more easily.
 A lookup can let you display the name of the subject instead of displaying an obscure SubjectID.
-Lookups can also hyperlink information (such as demographic data) with sample data.
+Lookups also let you link sample data to other information (such as demographic data).
 URL properties can help you link directly to relevant visualizations or outside sources from subject data.
 Joins help you gain insight across different lists of data by letting you view data from related lists together in common views.

-Completing this tutorial requires administrative permissions, which you will have if you install a local evaluation server on your own machine in the first step.
+Completing this tutorial requires administrative permissions, which you will have if you create your own server trial instance in the first step.
 The covered features, however, are not restricted to admin users.
-You can explore many of them using the links provided to our interactive example.

 of the lists used in this tutorial.